joonkim0625/joonkim0625.github.io/_posts/2024-10-06-CTF-BuckeyeCTF-2024-runway0.md

 bctf{0v3rfl0w_th3_M00m0ry_2d310e3de286658e}sh: 2: Syntax error: Unterminated quoted string
 ```

 Why this works is because the `fgets` will add a null character at the end of the message variable.
-So, if we input 100 A's into the message variable, it will look something like `AAA...AAA\n\000` (fgets reads up to the `\n` and then adds a `\000`).
+So, if we input 100 A's into the message variable, it will look something like `AAA...AAA\n\000` (fgets reads up n bytes specified or an EOF or a newline - refer to the manpage).
 So, with 110 A's, we are right before the character 'c':

 ```bash
 wndbg> x/10c 0x7fffffffdcf0 - 9